bwittmann/syn-cerebral-octa-seg/README.md

 ## OCTA-UNet++

 This branch contains code for the best-performing model & an inference script tailored to our in-house data.
 Instructions from the `main` branch hold.
-OCTA-UNet++ was utilized in the manuscript "In Vivo Network-Level Cerebrovascular Mapping Reveals the Effects of Flow Topology on Capillary Stalls After Stroke."
+OCTA-UNet++ was utilized in the manuscript "**In Vivo Network-Level Cerebrovascular Mapping Reveals the Effects of Flow Topology on Capillary Stalls After Stroke**."
 <!-- Further, this branch contains code to train with doppler images.  -->

 ### Setup